PrincetonUniversity/VST/sepcomp/submit/README.txt

    the file, for coresemantics and coopsemantics.

 - forward_simulations_lemmas.v
-  lemmas on the definitions...
+  lemmas on the definitions

 - compiler_correctness.v
   lifts the simulations to programs

 - compcert_compiler_correctness.v
   relates compiler_correctness.v to CompCert 2.0's memory-oblivious
-  whole-program simulations. (admits in this file are on mem_wd etc are ok, since some of our invariants are simply not satisfied in CompCert2.0)
+  whole-program simulations.

 Files required for proof of transitivity:
-- FiniteMaps.v (auxilary data structure; used in cstructing interpolating memories)
+- FiniteMaps.v (auxilary data structure; used in constructing interpolating memories)

 - mem_interpol*.v: files for the interpolation lemmas